 Even if it’s not a super common thing.

 Just because none of your friends prioritize saving, doesn’t mean you shouldn’t pay yourself first.

 Want to take that vacation?
 Or pay for a wedding?
 Buy a house?
 Or get a dog?
+Or any long term goal ever?
 You need some savings, pal, and the best way to get them is to have them taken out of your account as soon as you get paid.
 That’s right: everything us finance nerds say about automating your savings, and setting savings goals, is kinda true.
 You should do it, even if the “cool” option is spending the cash as soon as it hits your account.

 As long as you’re saving it towards something you want more than another round at happy hour, you’ll be glad you did.
 Source: the dog snuggled up on the couch I saved up for in the office I furnished from my handy house-purchases savings account.

 Just because all of your friends financed brand-new furniture for their apartment, doesn’t mean you should buy a new couch on your credit card.

 Listen, interest rates aren’t going down any more.
 In fact, they went up, which means the cost of borrowing isn’t going to be a bargain-basement fire-sale deal on money like it has been for the past few years.
 If you can hack it with a hand-me-down while you save up the money for your furniture wants?

 Do that, because a leather couch is a want.
 Sorry.
 (See above, re: vacations and discretionary purchases, if you need more of an elaboration on this one.)

 Just because all of your friends save 80% of their income, doesn’t mean you need to never buy a latte.